Published September 9, 2020

 In the U.S., black widows are typically found in the West and South.
 They often build their messy and unorganized webs in dark, dry shelters, such as basements, barns, and garages.
 You may also find them close to the ground, underwater meter covers, dog houses, or outdoor furniture.

-Some experts estimate that a female black widow’s venom is 15 times more potent than that of a rattlesnake.
+Black widows are among the few venomous spiders found in the United States dangerous to humans.
+For perspective, a female black widow’s venom is approximately 15 times more potent than that of a rattlesnake.
 The good news is that these spiders are rarely aggressive, usually only biting when they feel threatened.
 However, bites can produce symptoms that include muscle aches, nausea, and a paralysis of the diaphragm that can make breathing difficult.
-While bites are rarely fatal, it’s best to get medical treatment immediately for someone suspected of being bitten.
+While bites are rarely fatal, Their toxin affects your central nervous system, requiring immediate medical treatment – especially for young children.

 So you’ve identified the spider in your home as a black widow.
 What is the next step to take?
 First, you have to kill it.
 A safe way to do that is by using a pesticide like Shockwave 1 by MGK.
 It should kill black widows almost instantly.
 But be sure to follow label directions when using such sprays.

 Ensure that you are at a safe distance from the spider when you spray and that everyone else around you is safe from the chemicals as well.

 Next, take the following steps to protect yourself and prevent more spiders from making a home in or near your home: